dshah02/ACM_Poker/README.md

 3. Example bot strategies to demonstrate the API
 4. A tournament manager to run matches and competitions
 5. A visual interface using Pygame to display poker matches
+6. Predefined poker rounds for testing and debugging

 ## Getting Started